Aquatics GB Facebook cover

 Chris Spice – Performance Director

-Chris joined Aquatics GB as the then National Performance Director of Swimming in April 2013 and has overseen a restructuring of how elite swimming is managed and developed in Great Britain.
+Chris joined Aquatics GB as the National Performance Director of swimming in April 2013 and since then has overseen a restructuring of how elite aquatic athletes are managed and developed in Great Britain.

 Before beginning his career in performance management, Chris was an international hockey player and gold medal winning coach with Australia.
-In his time with the Hockeyroos the team was ranked number one in the world from 1993 to 1997 winning two Champions Trophies, the World Cup for the first time in 1994 and Olympic gold in Atlanta in 1996.
+In his time with the Hockeyroos the team was ranked number one in the world from 1993 to 1997 winning two Champions Trophies, the 1994 World Cup for the first time, and Olympic gold in Atlanta in 1996.
+He has a degree in sports management from Edith Cowan University which he gained alongside becoming a professional hockey coach and international umpire.

 Adam Clarke

-Adam Clarke – Associate Director – Performance Strategy & Operations
+Adam Clarke – Performance Strategy and Operations Director

-Adam Clarke is the Associate Director – Performance Strategy & Operations at Aquatics GB.
+Adam Clarke is the Performance Strategy & Operations Director at Aquatics GB and the lead for our Para Swimming Performance Programme.

 Prior to joining Aquatics GB, Adam had a career in community sport development, sport and leisure facility management and leisure management consultancy, before part-owning a business specialising in sport, leisure and economic development programme and service evaluation.
 He has a degree in Sport and Recreation Studies, with a Postgraduate Certificate in Sport and Leisure Management.